 Worm treatments are available in tablet, spot-on or powder form and are available over the counter.
 Our flea treatments are either in tablet form or as spot-on treatments, and are prescription medications, meaning we will need to examine your pet at least every 6 months (in accordance with the Veterinary Medicines Regulations Act 2005 and Royal College of Veterinary Surgeons guidelines.)
 This ensures the treatment and dose are effective, and that there are no undesirable side effects.
 Flea and worm treatments can be provided or administered during routine appointments for vaccination, or can be ordered in advance from the surgery provided we have seen your pet within the previous 6 months.

-The starving/ operating procedures will be explained to you upon booking.
+Pre and post-op procedures will be explained to you upon booking.